 Support Your Brain by Living a Healthy Lifestyle

 Piracetam is a nootropic that is marketed as a brain-boosting drug.
 It’s not approved for use as a dietary supplement in the U.S., but it is prescribed for brain function in Europe.
 Research on its efficacy is limited, but there are still many things you can do to support your brain health.

-Getting the right amount of sleep can make the difference between clarity and mental focus, and feeling sluggish.
-You can use our app to track your sleep and get a better understanding of your health thanks to clinical-quality analysis of your heart, respiratory system, and mental acuity.
+Getting the right amount of sleep can make the difference between clarity, mental focus and feeling sluggish.
+You can use the Biostrap app to track your sleep and get a better understanding of your health thanks to clinical-quality analysis of your heart, respiratory system and mental acuity.